5.1. Plan and Payment¶

-On the Plan and Payment page, there are settings designed for managing Boro service subscription and account notifications.
-Additionally, you can refill the balance using your card or a PayPal account.
+On the Plan and Payment page, you can manage Boro service subscription and account notifications.
+Additionally, you can refill the balance using your card or PayPal account, as well as view the account balance history.

 In the Current Plan section, you can find information about your active Boro subscription.
 It includes the number of available streams, as well as daily and monthly payments.
 The account balance is displayed in the top right corner of the page, where you can also view the next payment date accounted on the basis of the current Boro subscription.